CityOfStanton/ParksAndRecreations/Rules/LeagueRules/AdultSoftball/README.md

 4. All bats must be stamped.

-5. Females are not allowed to pitch or play 3rd base.

-6. Rosters can be modified until the first start time of the 3 week of games.
+5. Rosters can be modified until the first start time of the 3 week of games.
 After this time, modifications must go through the commissioner and be approved by a majority vote of team captains, excluding the captain of the team requesting the roster modification.

 ### Uniforms